gabrielduessmann/angular/README.md

 ## Commands

 `npm install --save bootstrap@3 ` -> install localy bootstrap 3

 `npm install` -> install all the dependencies

-`ng generate component nameComponent` -> generate automatically a new component `ng g c nameCOmponent` -> also generate automatically a new component
+`ng generate component nameComponent` -> generate automatically a new component

+`ng g c nameCOmponent` -> also generate automatically a new component

+`ng serve` -> CLI build Angular and dependecies, also run the server